 How to Set up a VPN on Macs

-The easiest way to set up a VPN on your Mac is to download a VPN app.
-However, there are a few other ways of skinning this cat.
+So you’ve chosen a VPN, now what?
+The next step is setting up the software.
+The easiest way to set up a VPN on your Mac is to download the VPN app itself.
+However, there are a few other ways to skin the cat.

 When we test out VPNs, we always download the VPN’s app for macOS onto our 2011 MacBook Pro, and this is by far the most straightforward method.